Snow-White-Sapporo/UFO-Study/README.md

 ### ✅ If refresh is needed:

-• Make sure the CSV file exists locally on your machine
+• Ensure that the CSV file exists locally on your machine
 • In Power BI, go to **Transform Data**
-• Open the query (`cleaned_data`)
+• Open the `cleaned_data` query
-• Update the following step to match your local path:
+• Update the following step to match your local file path:
   `Source = File.Contents("your/local/path/to/file.csv")`
 ---

 ## 📁 File Structure